Davong-Tha/SketchRNN/README.md

   - Applied only to the encoder
   - Measures deviation of latent distribution from $\mathcal{N}(0, I)$
   - Small deviation → weak encoding; large deviation → risk of memorization
   - Training behavior: increases early, peaks, then gradually decreases as decoder relies more on teacher forcing
+  - the equation for the KL loss is given below:
 $$
 D_{KL}\big(q(z|x)\,\|\,\mathcal{N}(0, I)\big) = -\frac{1}{2} \sum \left(1 + \log \sigma^2 - \mu^2 - \sigma^2 \right)
 $$